tjj9020/kinable/PROJECT_PLAN.md

             *   Handle insufficient token errors.
         *   Update `ChatRouterFunction` unit tests.
     *   **Multi-Region Consideration**:
-        *   Token ledger entries must include region information.
+        *   Token ledger entries must include region information (e.g., as a separate attribute in the `TokenLedgerTable`).
-        *   Billing operations should be isolated to the user's region to prevent cross-region consistency issues.
+        *   Billing operations (token deduction on `FamiliesTable` and logging to `TokenLedgerTable`) must be strictly isolated to the user's designated home region to maintain data integrity, adhering to the multi-region DynamoDB principles in Core Principle #6 (regionalized key values, write-locality).
-        *   `TokenLedgerTable` should follow region-aware naming and partition key strategy.
+        *   `TokenLedgerTable` should follow region-aware naming and its partition key strategy must align with Core Principle #6.
     *   **Definition of Done**: Tokens deducted and logged via interfaces.
 Insufficient token scenarios handled.
 Unit tests pass.
     *   **Commit Point**: After billing/ledger implementation and testing.